wildwinter/Ink-Storylet-Framework/README.md

 See my medium post - [over here](https://wildwinter.medium.com/an-ink-unity-storylet-framework-3b2cc0910b3) - for the general principles of the framework.

-There are two versions of the framework:
+There are now three versions of the framework:

 1. The original Unity version, which can be found in the `unity` directory.
-2. The TypeScript (Browser) version, which can be found in the `typescript-browser` directory.
+2. The TypeScript (Browser) version, which can be found in the `browser` directory.
-3. The TypeScript (Node.js) version, which can be found in the `typescript-node` directory.
+3. The TypeScript (Node.js) version, which can be found in the `node` directory.

 ## What is a Storylet System?